laravel/docs/eloquent.md

 Now, we can retrieve the roles through the `User` model:

 	$roles = User::find(1)->roles;

+To retrieve the users associated with a specific role you have to set up your roles model like this:

+	class Role extends Eloquent {

+		public function users()
+		{
+			return $this->belongsToMany('User');
+		}

+	}

 If you would like to use an unconventional table name for your pivot table, you may pass it as the second argument to the `belongsToMany` method: